GreenStrawberry Space Dock Display Pad Set Review

 |Kit Number||DP05||Primary Media||See text|

 GreenStrawberry is an interesting aftermarket company based in the Czech Republic that produces primarily detail sets for science fiction kits as well as kits of their own.
 This release is one of several display bases they've added to their product line.

 Each display base consists of one thick sheet of plastic 7.9" x 5.3" in size with your choice of a self-adhesive, pre-printed space dock graphic, or a set of green masks that are applied to the surface of your primed and base-color plastic surface using the clear-plastic transfer sheet, then removing the relevant portions of the mask for specific paint colors.

-I cleaned the plastic surface before applying a coat of Mig One-Shot Black Primer.
+I cleaned the plastic surface before applying a coat of black Primer.
 I let the paint dry for a few hours while I pondered the mask and carrier film concept.
 The green masks are die-cut and have a self-adhesive backing.
 Applying the masks directly would be difficult, if not impossible.
 I removed the self-adhesive backing to the clear carrier film and placed it onto the masking sheet, then carefully removed any bubbles or wrinkles (I had left the green masking sheet out of the box and it curled up.
 Leave it under the weight of the plastic base until you're ready).

 Next, I removed the adhesive backing for the masking sheet, being careful not to pull off any of the masks.
 Once the backing was removed, I carefully laid the mask/carrier sheet over the base and rubbed the masks into the painted surface.